mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 # Pre-Internship

-I guess the "pre-internship" period encompasses the time after I accepted my offer to when my internship actually started which lined up pretty well Covid first hitting the US, so there was a lot of uncertainty.
+I guess the "pre-internship" period encompasses the time after I accepted my offer to when my internship actually started which lined up pretty well with Covid first hitting the US, so there was a lot of uncertainty.
 Internships were getting cancelled left and right as companies rushed to get everything in place for the summer.

 ## Uncertainties

 I think Microsoft did a great job in handling everything during this period of uncertainty and confusion.
-We were scared that like [Workday, AirBnB, Yelp, and a ton of other big companies](https://ismyinternshipcancelled.com/?company=&status=yes) our internships woud get cancelled.
+We were scared that like [Workday, AirBnB, Yelp, and a ton of other companies](https://ismyinternshipcancelled.com/?company=&status=yes) our internships woud get cancelled.
 We were also hearing that other companies were transitioning to a remote internship.
 It would really suck if, for example, I declined an offer from a company that confirmed remote internships and Microsoft cancelled their internships.

 Luckily, Microsoft kept us updated with weekly emails about any updates on the intern program.
 They sent surveys asking us for our summer plans like where we would be located and also promised dates on bigger announcements.
 Sometimes, the emails wouldn't contain any new info, but it was still reassuring and I really appreciate Microsoft's dedication to this.